amical-najul/CONSTRUTOR-DE-PROMT/docs/idea-inbox-mvp-roadmap.md

     -   **Why?** The official JavaScript SDK for the Gemini API, ensuring compatibility and access to the latest features.

 -   **State Management:** **React Hooks (`useState`, `useEffect`, `useRef`)**.
     -   **Why?** For the current scope, React's built-in hooks are sufficient and lightweight.
+State is lifted to the highest common ancestor (`App.tsx`) where necessary to share between views.

 -   **Application Architecture:** **Multi-View with Sidebar Navigation**.
     -   **Why?** The application is structured with a main router (`App.tsx`) that conditionally renders different views based on the selection in a persistent sidebar.
 This approach is highly scalable, allowing new, distinct feature sets (like "Flujos") to be added as separate components without cluttering the main interface.
 It promotes a strong separation of concerns.